-Weekday Masses: 5:10 pm Monday in the Chapel of the Angels 12:10 pm Wednesday and Thursday in the Chapel of the Angels 7:00 am Tuesday and Friday in the Chapel of the Angels
+Weekday Masses: 5:30 pm Tuesday in the Chapel of the Angels 7:00 am Wednesday through Friday in the Chapel of the Angels

 Sacrament of Baptism Call the Parish Office to set up Baptism date and time and to get details regarding requirements.
 Baptisms are generally held after the 4:30 p.m.
 Mass on Saturday or after the 10:30 a.m.
 Mass on Sunday.

-Sacrament of Reconciliation First reconciliation takes place as part of formation in preparation for the reception of the Eucharist whether that be through RCIA, Catholic School, or Religious Education Program.
+Sacrament of Reconciliation First reconciliation takes place as part of formation in preparation for the reception of the Eucharist whether that be through RCIA or youth Sacramental Preparation Program.

 Saturdays 9:00 am to 10:00 am & 3:15 pm to 4:00 pm or by appointment.

 Sacrament of Confirmation Preparations for Confirmation begin in Kindergarten the sacrament takes place in 10th Grade and formation continues through 12th Grade.
-Formal preparations begin in 9th and are completed in 10th grade if you are transferring from another Roman Catholic religious education program or Catholic school, despite what formation took place there you may be asked to join the 9th Grade.
-RCIA is available for those who are older or have missed formal catechism/bible classes and may need to 'catch up' in formation.
+Formal preparations generally begin in 10th grade after acceptance through the application process. if you are transferring from another Roman Catholic religious education program or Catholic school, despite what formation took place there you will be required to submit to the application process at All Saints.
+RCIA is available for those who are older or have missed formation.
 Additional formation may be available for those who've missed grades on a situational basis.

 Sacrament of Marriage Contact the Parish Office at least 6 months prior to marriage for preparation as well as to look at Church availability.